TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-03-23-doctrine-entity-typed-properties-with-php74.md

 }
 ```

-What about return type?
-Look on the property type:
+What about the return type?
+Look at the property type:

 ```diff
  <?php